 - What accountants were employed?

-- Please produce the bank account statements and cancelled checks?
+- You may have to produce the bank account statements and canceled checks?

 - Please produce the insurance policies?